Stellac2021/School_District_Analysis/README.md

 ### Change Effect on Overall School Summary & Thomas High School Relative Performance

-When replacing ninth grader's math and reading scores with Nans, Thomas high school (THS) went to bottom 8 and passing rates have significantly fallen to 65.07%
+When replacing ninth grader's math and reading scores with Nans, Thomas high school (THS) fell out of Top 2 and passing rates have significantly fallen by 25% from 90.94% to 65.07%.
-However, if we exclude ninth graders and their scores, Thomas High School remains at Top 2 with an overall passing rates of 90.63%
+However, if we exclude ninth graders and their scores, Thomas High School remains at Top 2 with an overall passing rates changes 0.3% from 90.94% of 90.63%.

 **Original School Summary**

 ![](Resources/school_summary_original_2.png)

 **Updated School Summary 1 (Replacing THS ninth graders' scores with Nans)**

 ![](Resources/school_summary_Before_1.png)

 **Updated School Summary 2 (Excluding THS ninth graders)**

 ![](Resources/school_summary_after.png)

 How does replacing the ninth-grade scores affect the following: